 Q. If I am referencing more than 1 chapter of a book, do I reference the whole book?

-- If you are using a book that is an edited compilation of different poems, essays, etc. written by many different authors.
+- If using a book that is an edited compilation of different poems, essays, etc. written by different authors.

-- That is the only instance when you would be citing a chapter instead of the whole book.
+- That is the only instance when you would be cite a chapter instead of the whole book.

-- If it is a book that isn't a compilation, then you don't have to worry about it and just cite the whole book.
+- If it isn't a compilation, then cite the whole book.

 Example--Book: One author for the whole book

-If you need addtional assistance, contact your campus librarian.
+For additional assistance, contact the campus librarian.
 Thank you for using ASK US.